0xsequence-demos/primary-sale-1155-boilerplate/README.md

 The app will start on `localhost:4444`

 To provide your own keys from [Sequence Builder](https://sequence.build/), simply edit the `.env` file accordingly.

+## Chain support
+To see the chains supported by sequence [click here](https://docs.sequence.xyz/solutions/technical-references/chain-support/)